metagenomics/MeRaGENE/README.md

     /* If you only have bam files, link them here.
 They will be converted to coverage files. */ --bam = "e.g. /vol/project/metaGen.bam"

+    /* If you want your results grouped, group them using a first level .yaml file.
+     * If you have downloaded MeRaGENE, you can look at the example file features/data/search.yaml */
+    --search="e.g. /vol/project/search.yaml"

+    /* A text file, filled with one word per line.
+     * publications associated with your blast hits will be scanned for these keywords.
+     */
+    --keywords="e.g. /vol/project/keywords.txt"
 ```

 ### E-Mail